novacbn/svelte-stork/README.md

 > **NOTE**: To learn how to build your own custom search indices and other concepts, visit the [Stork documentation](https://stork-search.net/docs).

-To get started with this library, you need to [install Stork](https://stork-search.net/docs/install) on Web Application.
+To get started with this library, you need to [install Stork](https://stork-search.net/docs/install) on your Web Application.
 And make sure the `stork` global namespace available.

 ## Usage